 These walks are not for the faint of heart.
 We climb and descend

 many stairs and move at a brisk pace.
 You should be reasonably fit to

 get the full enjoyment from our guided walks.

-For now, these walks are free.
-However, tips are always welcome.
+For now, these walks are FREE and are conducted as PRIVATE TOURS.

 These walks are inspired by the book Stairway Walks in San Francisco by

 Adah Bakalinsky and Mary Burk.
 I highly recommend this book for those of you